Plan your early retirement through 401(k) plans with this guide.

 401(k) Early Retirement Strategies You Can Use to Tap into Your Assets Early

 The IRS-issued Rule 72(t) allows account holders to withdraw penalty-free.
 It works as long as they take them in at least 5 substantially equal periodic payments (SEPPs).

 This period can run for as long as 5 years.
 One will need the advice of a specialist for help on how to set up a 72(t) distribution.

 Again, the amount withdrawn for early retirement will incur an income tax deduction.
 It’s advisable to seek the advice of an expert to help avoid incurring a 72(t) distribution penalty if one is thinking of this option.

 2. Roll Over Your 401(k) to a Roth IRA

-You can convert your 401(k) balance to a Roth IRA and then withdraw the money penalty-free.
-However, you can only tap into these funds 5 years after you roll them over.
-So please, make adjustments in your retirement savings if you intend to take this route.
-It’s better to talk to an expert about this to avoid any mistakes when you decide to roll over your 401(k) retirement to a Roth IRA.
+One should make adjustments in their retirement savings if they intend to take this route.
+It’s better to talk to an expert about this to avoid any mistakes when one decides to roll over a 401(k) retirement to a Roth IRA.

 3. Make 401(k) Early Retirement Withdrawals at Age 55

 If it’s a possibility to make compromises to one’s early retirement life plans, then one can try retiring at 55.
 This way, the account holder can make penalty-free withdrawals.